 Here are the four places I recommend you invest:

 - Roth IRAs

 There are a million rules and details when it comes to investing, so you always want to work with an investment professional you trust.
 This person should explain to you, in terms you understand, how these investments work.

 If you’re curious about how much you’ll need to retire comfortably, investing expert Chris Hogan has a tool to help you figure that out.

 So many people feel stressed about money, but that doesn’t have to be you.
 Don’t let your debt, fears or stress stop you from reaching your financial goals.
 Push through!

 As much as I wish there really was a magic genie that could make all of our financial dreams come true, that’s not reality.
-The reality is that you can live the life you want, but the real magic is in your ability to handle money wisely.
+The reality is that you can live the life you want, but the real magic is in getting to know yourself and your own money tendencies.